JoeTomkinson/Xama.JTPorts.ShowcaseView/README.md

            showcase.Show();
 ```

+# Contribution

+More than happy for people to raise issues, or submit pull requests on adjustments, optimisations or improvements to the existing port.
+It's been migrated over to AndroidX support libraries so there's room to improve the ways the UI animations are created potentially.

 # Useful?

 <a href="https://www.buymeacoffee.com/JTT" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-red.png" alt="Buy Me A Coffee" tyle="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>